|Coupe de la Ligue 2002-2003|

 CB/RB: Mustapha Zitouni (France/Algeria)

-He was capped by France in the late 1950's.
+Mustapha Zitouni was capped 4 times by France in the late 1950's.
 He was on France's 1952 Olympic team.
-He went on to represent the FLN football team, and then, Algeria.
-In France, he played for Cannes and Monaco.
+He went on to represent the FLN football team, and then, Algeria when it became independent.
+Zitouni began his career with OM Saint-Eugène.
+He then played in France for Cannes, Monaco and Chartres.
+While in Algeria, he played club football for RC Kouba.

 RB/CB: Lilian Thuram (France)